sosolimited/Cpp-Handbook/cpp-style-guide.md

 Soso C++ Style
 ==============

-Derived from [Soso C++](https://docs.google.com/a/sosolimited.com/document/d/1tcOoIWlAf2IMTu2caApXgI9-pp09pMvNEp0b2y8s8b4).
+Derived from earlier Soso C++ doc.
 Discussions or changes to the style may happen in the future.

 ## Indentation